codice/forgerock-commons/forgerock-doc-maven-plugin/trunk/README.md

 * The `releaseDate` indicates the date the software was released.
 * The `pubDate` indicates the date you published the documentation.

+## Zip of Release Documentation

-To build a .zip of the released documentation, you can further set `-DbuildReleaseZip=true` when running the release goal on the command line, or `<buildReleaseZip>true</buildReleaseZip>` in the execution configuration.
+To build a .zip of the release documentation, you can further set `-DbuildReleaseZip=true` when running the `release` goal on the command line, or `<buildReleaseZip>true</buildReleaseZip>` in the execution configuration.

-The file, `_projectName_-_releaseVersion_-docs.zip`, can be found after the build in the project build directory.
-When unzipped, it unpacks the documentation for the release under `_projectName_/_releaseVersion_/`.
+The file, `projectName-releaseVersion-docs.zip`, can be found after the build in the project build directory.
+When unzipped, it unpacks the documentation for the release under `projectName/releaseVersion/`.

 At present this builds a .zip only of the release documents for the current module.